 This one pan indian coconut chicken curry is delicious, fast and flexible!
 Tender chicken and vegetables are coated in a creamy sauce that is slightly sweet with a hint of spice.
 With my tips, this foolproof chicken curry is ready in under an hour!

-This one pan indian coconut chicken curry is one of my favorite comfort foods and is definitely on dinner rotation here at the Table.What I love about this Coconut Chicken Curry is that it is fast and flexible!
+This one pan indian coconut chicken curry is one of my favorite comfort foods!
+I am a huge fan of one pan dinners like my One Pan Chicken Scarpariello and One Pan Moroccan Lemon Olive Chicken – and this chicken curry is definitely on dinner rotation here at the Table.What I love about this Coconut Chicken Curry is that it is fast and flexible!
 You can add other vegetables (like carrots, broccoli or zucchini), make it milder or even spicier!
 One pan and dinner is on the table in under an hour.
 Done.

 All fabulous reasons to add this Coconut Chicken Curry or this vegan Cauliflower and Chickpea Curry to your monthly dinner rotation!